GreenyDEV/DevHub-Testing/README.md

 # DevHub
-DevHub is a proxy hub, mostly meant to be a fast one stop shop for a high speed proxy, using [Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet) and much more!
+DevHub is a proxy hub, mostly meant to be a fast one stop shop for a high speed proxy and tons of games.
+All of this was possible because of  [Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet)!

 _Live Website: https://devhub.dariandev.com/_